DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Fallen Angel raised his sword high above his head.
 Lord Sword Divine Gift - Reiren protective garment functioned as usual, and was able to receive up to 7 blades.
 And each of the these 7 times Alfreya's sword was destroyed.
-And then of the these 7 times he restored the sword.
+And then each time he restored the sword.
 The eighth sword pierced through spirit garment.

 _TL Note:_ Literally cheat.
 Well, Kai got own cheat.